When you look into jet skis, you may come across the words 2-stroke and 4-stroke and wonder what they mean?

 The 2-stroke name comes from how many strokes (down, then up) of the piston are needed to perform before combustion.

-2-strokes are unique because they simplify things.
+What makes most 2-strokes unique is that they simplify things.

 They mix gas and oil to reduce parts and save time.